Barr, A., & Feigenbaum, E. A. (1981). The handbook of artificial intelligence (Vol. 1). William Kaufmann. p. 11.

 Click here to reveal the solution to the nine-dot puzzle.

 Once you have found it or seen it, the solution to the nine-dot puzzle can seem blindingly obvious.
-But, getting there requires a kind of leap of intuition regarding where you believe your line segments can start and end.
+But, getting there usually requires a leap of intuition regarding where you believe your line segments can start and end.

 …which is why solving this puzzle is often wryly described as “thinking outside the box.”